Addono/aknapen.nl/content/blog/collect-emails-from-nextjs-form-in-hubspot.md

 This is pretty much all there's to it.
 In the end, we have a quite simple solution which still allows us to style the form however we want.
 I left my specific styling out, but when the new website is live I will add link to show off the purty end-result.

+---

+_If you prefer reading my articles on Medium, you can find this post [here](https://addono.medium.com/collect-emails-from-nextjs-form-in-hubspot-27f76c70f3fe)._